oracle-livelabs/common/building-blocks/blocks/oml/oml-nb-visualizations/oml-nb-visualizations.md

 	![Scatterplot](images/scatterplot1.png)
  The scatter plot shows a strong correlation between Income and Mortgage amount in the income range 50k to 80k.

-## Task 6: Visualiza Data in a Line Chart
+## Task 6: Visualize Data in a Line Chart
 A line chart is a graphical representation used to display data points connected by straight lines.

 **When to use this chart:** Use this chart to visualize trends, changes, and relationships in data over a continuous period.